CANDU reactor: Economics

 The neutron economy of heavy-water moderation and precise control of on-line refueling allow CANDU to use a wide range of fuels other than enriched uranium, e.g., natural uranium, reprocessed uranium, thorium, plutonium, and used LWR fuel.
 Given the expense of enrichment, this can make fuel much cheaper.
 There is an initial investment into the tonnes of 99.75% pure heavy water to fill the core and heat-transfer system.
 In the case of the Darlington plant, costs released as part of a freedom of information act request put the overnight cost of the plant (four reactors totalling 3,512 MW_{e} net capacity) at $5.117 billion CAD (about US$4.2 billion at early-1990s exchange rates).
 Total capital costs including interest were $14.319 billion CAD (about US$11.9 billion) with the heavy water accounting for $1.528 billion, or 11%, of this.

 Since heavy water is less efficient than light water at slowing neutrons, CANDU needs a larger moderator-to-fuel ratio and a larger core for the same power output.
 Although a calandria-based core is cheaper to build, its size increases the cost for standard features like the containment building.
 Generally nuclear plant construction and operations are ≈65% of overall lifetime cost; for CANDU, costs are dominated by construction even more.
 Fueling CANDU is cheaper than other reactors, costing only ≈10% of the total, so the overall price per kWh electricity is comparable.
-The next-generation Advanced CANDU reactor (ACR) mitigates these disadvantages by having light-water coolant and using a more compact core with less moderator.